fogleman/DCPU-16/README.markdown

 The C implementation is roughly 360 times faster than the Python implementation and could emulate over 800 DCPU-16 processors at their 100 kHz clock rate.

-### Pretty Print Output
+### Usage: Pretty Print

+    python assembler.py programs/example.dasm

+Assemble and output in pretty format.
 Just like Notch's example, except comments are not retained.

         SET A, 0x0030               ; 7c01 0030
         SET [0x1000], 0x0020        ; 7de1 1000 0020